rjmacarthy/llamallamallama/README.md

-# Llamallamallama
+# llamallamallama

-Llamallamallama is a chat solution that allows users to chat with "Llama" fine tuned with LoRa on the "Alpaca" dataset.
+llamallamallama is a chat solution that allows users to chat with "Llama" fine tuned with LoRa on the "Alpaca" dataset.
 The solution uses SvelteKit to stream responses from a Python API to the browser.

 The AI model was trained on the alpaca dataset [Alpaca Dataset](https://github.com/tatsu-lab/stanford_alpaca).